Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• To ensure the accessibility of the journal's content, you have included a text description with any images or figures.
+• To ensure the accessibility of the journal's content, all images or figures must be accompanied by a text description.

-• The article follows a correct citation and reference format: APA, ASA, Chicago, or MLA.
+• Article must correctly conform to a standard citation and reference format: APA, ASA, Chicago, or MLA.

 • To comply with the terms of the publisher's Crossref membership, Digital Object Identifiers (DOIs) must be included with references when they are available.
 To check for DOIs, you can use the Free DOI Lookup form on the Crossref website.
 By checking the box, you assert that you have included DOIs where applicable.